NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Shard of the Third Seal.md

 **Bulk** L; **Size** med
 **Usage** held-in-one-hand

 This stone fragment from the Third Seal retains a tiny sliver of that legendary item's power.
 The shard sheds light constantly, with the effects of a torch requiring no oxygen and generating no heat.
-The flame can be covered or [[Conditions/Hidden|Hidden]], but it can't be smothered or quenched.
+The flame can be covered or [[Hidden|Hidden]], but it can't be smothered or quenched.

 * * *